StanfordASL/online-tolls/README.md

 - `main.py` to run simulations
 - `plots.py` to generate the plots
 - `bpr-approximation/` contins the experiments on congetion games (Appendix G)
-    - `bpr-approximation/` runs the simulations
+    - `bpr-approximation/main.py` runs the simulations
     - `bpr-approximation/plots_bpr.py` generates the plots
+    - `bpr_approximation.ipynb` generates plots to validate the piecewise-lienar approximation